tensorflow/runtime/documents/async_value.md

 section, `tfrt.async_add.i32` will add a ref before it calls `EnqueueWork` to keep its output value alive.
-But in this example, the executor *can not execute* the second `tfrt.async_add.i32` kernel because the kernel's input `%v2` values are not available, so `tfrt.async_add.i32` does not get an opportunity to add a ref.
+But in this example, the executor *can not execute* the second `tfrt.async_add.i32` kernel because the kernel's input `%v2` values are not available, so `tfrt.async_add.i32` does not have the opportunity to add a ref.